 Greenville is a somewhat small city located in the state of Illinois.
 With a population of 6,666 people and two constituent neighborhoods, Greenville is the 284th largest community in Illinois.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Greenville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Greenville is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Greenville who work in office and administrative support (14.76%), sales jobs (8.89%), and management occupations (8.06%).
+Unlike some cities, Greenville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Greenville are a mix of both white- and blue-collar jobs.
+Overall, Greenville is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Greenville who work in office and administrative support (17.33%), sales jobs (12.05%), and food service (11.07%).

-The per capita income in Greenville in 2010 was $20,461, which is lower middle income relative to Illinois and the nation.
-This equates to an annual income of $81,844 for a family of four.
+The per capita income in Greenville in 2010 was $19,817, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
+This equates to an annual income of $79,268 for a family of four.
 However, Greenville contains both very wealthy and poor people as well.

 The most common language spoken in Greenville is English.
 Other important languages spoken here include Spanish and Chinese.